NIVANorge/tiltaksovervakingen/pages/issues_identified.md

 ## 2. Issues with the historic (Vannmiljø) dataset

-**Note:** This project focuses primarily on quality assessing the new data; a comprehensive review of the data in Vannmiljø is therefore beyond scope.
+**Note:** This project focuses primarily on quality assessing the new data, and a comprehensive review of the data in Vannmiljø is therefore beyond scope.
 Nevertheless, the following issues with the Vannmiljø dataset have been identified.

 | ID |                                                    Issue                                                    | Resolved |                            Comment                            |
 |:--:|:-----------------------------------------------------------------------------------------------------------:|:--------:|:-------------------------------------------------------------:|